jimbog/rails-blogger/README.md

 And then you can deploy to Heroku with `git push heroku master`.
 Give it a few minutes and you'll be able to navigate to your blog on Heroku now to see the changes you've made.

-Getting read of the noise
+Getting rid of the noise
 ===

 If you take a look at the terminal window from where you launched the